Usher (musician): 2004–2009: Confessions and Here I Stand

 Usher supported Confessions with "The Truth Tour".
 The tour set featured a small stage up on top of the main stage, where the band played with Usher and his supporting dancers left with enough room to perform.
 The smaller stage had a mini platform attached to it which lowered to the main stage and had two big staircases on both sides of it.
 To the left, a group of circular staircases climbed to the top, and to the right, there was a fire escape replete with steps and an elevator.
 Kanye West and Christina Milian were the opening acts for the tour.

 Usher at select dates would bring out a special guest, during his Atlanta show taping he brought out his artist at the time Rico Love to rap a verse on the song "Throwback".
 During a more intimate part of the show, Usher's dancers selected singer Monica from the crowd to be serenaded by Usher while he sang album favorites "Do it to Me" and "Superstar".
-Usher also performed the Confessions Pt.
-II remix, where Kanye West would appear from back of the stage.
+Usher also performed the "Confessions Part II" remix, where Kanye West would appear from back of the stage.
 Then lastly Usher would also bring out artist Lil Jon and Ludacris where they would finish the show performing the hit "Yeah".
 This concert date was filmed to make the official tour DVD of Truth Tour: Behind the Truth "Live from Atlanta".
 It has been certified by the RIAA selling more than 7 Million copies.

 In the spring of 2005, Usher scored a number three Hot 100 hit as a featured vocalist on Lil Jon's "Lovers & Friends".
 In 2007, Usher also collaborated with R. Kelly on the track "Same Girl", for Kelly's album Double Up.
 He was also featured in a remix version of Omarion's "Ice Box".
 Usher also appeared on the track "Shake Down" on American singer-songwriter Mary J. Blige's 2007 album Growing Pains.
 According to Robert Hilburn of Los Angeles Times, Usher was voted number-one on the executive voting based "Pop's Power List" and described as a "sure-fire property".
 In November 2005, Usher starred as a disc jockey named Darrell in the Lions Gate film In the Mix.